Ryszard-S/job_notify/readme.md

 # Job Offer Notify Emails
 This is a Python app that sends job offer notification emails to users.
 The email content is generated using Jinja2 templates.
+Service agregates offers published within 24h from the moment of sending the email.
+The email is sent every 24h at 2:00 PM.

+Offers providers:
+ - pracuj.pl
+ - bulldogjob.pl
+ - justjoin.it

 ## Installation
 Clone the repo: